-We may share personal information with our service providers and exclusively to support us in providing our services.
-All are subject to contractual clauses where they provide sufficient guarantees to implement appropriate technical and organisational measures to meet our own privacy law requirements and we reserve the right to verify their compliance.
-These providers may include providers of marketing tools; insurance policies, as well as professional advisers such as lawyers and accountants.
+We may share personal information with our service providers to support us in providing our services.
+Our service providers are subject to contractual clauses where they provide sufficient guarantees to implement appropriate technical and organisational measures to meet our own privacy law requirements and we reserve the right to verify their compliance.
+These service providers may include providers of marketing tools, insurance policies, and professional advisers such as lawyers and accountants.

 In exceptional cases, we may have to disclose personal information as required by law, but only with demonstration of lawful authority to access it.

 We generally store personal information in the country where it is processed.
+In limited circumstances, personal information may be transferred to a foreign jurisdiction for processing.
 If we need to transfer personal information across borders, for example, to provide our services, we do so in accordance with the applicable law.
-This means we apply the legally required contractual clauses as prescribed by applicable privacy law or we refrain from transferring across borders where the applicable law prohibits it.
+We ensure that appropriate protection and mechanisms are in place, such as standard contractual clauses, to comply with applicable privacy law or we refrain from transferring across borders where the applicable law prohibits it.

-We have put in place physical safeguards, such as entry-exit controls in our office, technological safeguards, such as firewalls and access controls to our electronic systems and organisational safeguards such as limiting access on the basis of need-to-know, to protect the personal information we process.
+To protect the personal information we process, we have put in place physical safeguards (such as entry-exit controls in our office), technological safeguards (such as firewalls and access controls to our electronic systems), and organisational safeguards (such as limiting access based on a need-to-know).

-We will only retain personal information for as long as we need it for the specific purpose for which we process it or as required by law.
+We will only retain personal information for as long as necessary to fulfill the specific purposes for which we process it or as required by applicable law.
 Specifically,

 - We keep basic information as well as financial and transaction information about our Clients for the duration of the relationship with the Client and as long as required by local tax law after the end of that relationship.